Commercial Energy Prices – It’s time to stop the Creep!

 Demand – Energy demand grows as our economy recovers, and also playing its part, but not to the same extent.
 Because energy is being used more efficiently today, any significant uptick in demand has so far been curbed.
 However, any large-scale swings in usage, electric vehicles for example, and we may well see this impact prices too.

-To address near-term volatility and the effects of longer-term price creep, Vervantis developed a unique energy contracting process which ensures consumer positions and the price risk associated with them can be actively managed.
+To address near-term volatility and the effects of longer-term price creep, Vervantis developed a unique energy contracting process that ensures consumer positions and the price risk associated with them can be actively managed.

 During periods of volatility, consumers using this process took ten times less market risk, participated in the market opportunity they would otherwise have missed and enjoyed several years of competitive advantage.
 The best performers started their process while prices were low, making price creep the worry of their competitors.